TosbackCgusBridge-Bot/CGUs-versions/Toodledo/Privacy Policy.md

 We will share personally identifiable information only when requested by a legal authority.

 There are many third-party applications that can sync with Toodledo.
 If you choose to link your account with a third-party application, all of your information can be downloaded, read, modified and deleted by this third-party application as if it was you.
 Toodledo is not responsible for the privacy policies or actions of any third-party application to which you have given access to your account.
+When giving a third-party application access to your data, you should carefully read through the privacy policy of that third party application.

 Links